marberts/rsmatrix/README.md

     ## 2  1    2     3         1          1
     ## 3  1    3     2         2          3
     ## 5  2    3     1         1          1

+The `rs_matrix()` function can now be used to produce a function that constructs these matrices.

 ``` r
 # Calculate matrices